jglievano/jglievano-site/src/pages/index.md

 templateKey: index-page
 title: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great software engineering with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support sustainable development while enjoying your code
 mainpitch:
-  title: Why Kaldi
+  title: Why me?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    I am a Software Engineer for everyone who believes that great software engineers shouldn't just do great software, they should be great too.
+I source all my code directly from small scale sustainable iterations and make sure part of the utility is reinvested for team work and community.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Gabriel Li&eacute;vano is a software engineer with a diverse background in video games, interactivity, tools and infrastructure and product infrastructure.
+I take software development, testing and release seriously and I'm glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png